erindal/StellarisModListManager/README.md

 To load a list again, type load, then enter the name you saved the list under (the program will give you a file list if you forget).

 You can also type "read" to list what mods are currently enabled.

+For v0.2+ Users:
+Type 'gui' in the command prompt after running main.exe.
+This will launch a gui window that will allow you load and save your modlists.
+You still must create the initial list in the Stellaris launcher, then close the launcher, before saving it.
+Clicking the read button will output your modlist into the console window.